In this post I’ll present depictions of Jadis that are my personal favorites and catch something of her character.

 The pale femme fatale offers Edmund some Turkish Delight, which he eagerly eats.

-Jadis of Charn, in the red gown that is sort-of fanon for her visual depiction and a sword that drips green venom, allusing to her envy, perhaps.
+Jadis of Charn, in the red gown that is sort-of fanon for her visual depiction and a sword that drips green venom, alluding to her envy, perhaps.
 Another piece with great technique and great atmosphere.